syedayman/Docker-Container-Hardening/README.md

 - Refine poorly configured Dockerfiles and associated config files so that hardened images may be created to securely run the application.

 ## Files
 The original database Dockerfile is shown below.
-Find the file [here](application_files_refined/dbserver/Dockerfile)
+Find the file [here](application_files_original/dbserver/Dockerfile)

 ![image](https://github.com/user-attachments/assets/f0e0f604-5e1f-4da5-9bab-3e3b3a8cbffd)

 The original webserver Dockerfile is shown below.
-Find the file [here](application_files_refined/webserver/Dockerfile)
+Find the file [here](application_files_original/webserver/Dockerfile)

 ![image](https://github.com/user-attachments/assets/f1ae6486-9ef5-41c2-a832-75816cd8256d)
 ![image](https://github.com/user-attachments/assets/edbf881d-a5ba-4708-931a-e9d24d6742ec)

 ## Steps
 ### Container Hardening
 The refined Dockerfile of the database image is provided below.
+Find the file [here](application_files_refined/dbserver/Dockerfile)

 ![image](https://github.com/user-attachments/assets/435c3646-495c-43fd-aaba-f433c5e60194)

 The refined Dockerfile firstly uses an updated and specific version of the base image.
 It has been changed from mariadb:10 to mariadb:11.3.2, as using the most up to date base image, while maintaining a specific version, strikes a balance between staying current with security patches and ensuring consistent, reliable behaviour of the database server.

 The refined Dockerfile creates a new system user called mysql with the -r flag to run it as a system account which is just used for running services (as opposed to a user created for interactive use) to make sure the container is run as an unprivileged user to adhere to the principle of least privilege.
-The USER mysql command ensures all subsequent processes running in the container are run under this user to prevent an attacker from having root level access if the container was compromised.
+The USER mysql entry ensures all subsequent processes running in the container are run under this user to prevent an attacker from having root level access if the container was compromised.

-The refined Dockerfile removes the EXPOSE 3306 command to reduce the attack surface by preventing port access from inside the containers, especially since it is not necessary for the operation of the database.
+The refined Dockerfile removes the EXPOSE 3306 entry to reduce the attack surface by preventing port access from inside the containers, especially since it is not necessary for the operation of the database.

 The refined Dockerfile of the webserver image is provided below.
+Find the file [here](application_files_refined/webserver/Dockerfile)

 ![image](https://github.com/user-attachments/assets/4ebf9a4c-81c5-4f07-8725-73bf4dacdd18)